TRAVEL > EUROPE > Iberia > SPAIN > Comunidad VALENCIAna

 The Moors, who ruled for 500 years before being conquered by James I of Aragon in 1236, had a lasting impact on what became the Kingdom of Valencia for the next 500 years.
 Its connections with the House of Borgia (Borja) in Rome during the Renaissance in the 14th and 15th centuries influenced the region’s development, as did France’s House of Bourbon in the 18th century, which abolished the Kingdom of Valencia and assimilated the region into Castile.

 Among Valencia’s treasured historical places are the Torres de Serranos, the towers from the medieval wall of 1392, and La Lonja de la Seda, the 15th-century Silk Exchange, a UNESCO World Heritage site.
-UNESCO intangible cultural heritage includes a 5-day commemoration of Saint Joseph called Las Fallas and the Water Tribunal that takes place at the Cathedral between two squares, Plaça de la Verge and Plaça de la Reina, and Las Fallas
+UNESCO intangible cultural heritage includes a 5-day commemoration of Saint Joseph called Las Fallas and the Water Tribunal, which takes place at La Seu between two squares, Plaça de la Verge and Plaça de la Reina, at the eastern transept doors of the Cathedral.

 carne asada (grilled meat)